Maxproto/IBA/README.md

 ## Applying Attack on Other Models

 You could use the poisoned images and labels generated in the attack process to train other models, using the same pipeline of your models.
-The poisoned images and labels can be found in the dataset root under the folder with names starting with `poisonedImage_` & `poisonedFolder_`.
+The poisoned images and labels can be found in the dataset root under the folder with names starting with `poisonedImage_` & `poisonedLabel_`.